moraneus/pydejavu/README.md

 ```bash
 docker build -t pydejavu .
 ```
-This command creates a Docker image named "pydejavu" with the following features:
+This command creates a Docker image named "pydejavu" (based on a `Dockerfile` located in the root project folder) with the following features:

 - Ubuntu based environment for running `PyDejaVu`.
 - Java and Scala installations.